FuelLabs/sway/sway-fmt-v2/CONTRIBUTING.md

 ### Installation

 In order to see `swayfmt` in action you will need both `swayfmt` and the `forc-fmt` plugin.
-As stated prior, you can install these via `fuelup` which will install the complete Fuel toolchain, or follow the below instructions to install from source.
+As previously stated, you can install these via [`fuelup`](https://github.com/FuelLabs/fuelup) which will install the complete Fuel toolchain, or follow the below instructions to install from source.

 **note:** `cargo` is a pre-requisite to this build